 Where can I get a permit?

-A permit can be obtained from Council by contacting one of the four offices or seek advice direct from the Council’s Fire Prevention Officer
+A permit can be obtained from Council by contacting one of the three offices on 8832 0000 or by emailing admin@yorke.sa.gov.au or seek advice direct from the Council’s Fire Prevention Officer

 Once you have received your permit, it is still a requirement for you to contact Council on a daily basis if you are burning off.